The aim of the Melbourne Women’s Fund Grants Program is to help improve the well-being of women and families in Metropolitan Melbourne.

-- Endorsed as a Deductible Gift Recipient (DGR) as covered by Item 1 of the table in section 30-15 of the Income Tax Assessment Act 1997, and as a Tax Concession Charity (TCC).
+- Are endorsed as a Deductible Gift Recipient (DGR) as covered by Item 1 of the table in section 30-15 of the Income Tax Assessment Act 1997, and as a Tax Concession Charity (TCC).

-- Australian Charities and Not for Profits Commission (ACNC) reporting up to date.
+- Reporting is up to date with the Australian Charities and Not for Profits Commission (ACNC).

-- Proposed activity for the benefit of women, or women and their families, within Metropolitan Melbourne.
+- Proposed project or program seeking funding is for the direct benefit of women, or women and their families, within Metropolitan Melbourne.

 How much and what can I apply for?

 - Apply for one grant: either the Signature Grant or the Nurturing Grant.
 One application per organisation only.
 The dollar amounts for each of the two grants will be specified in your invitation.

 - Apply to support capacity building, an advocacy initiative, or a pilot, new or existing activity.

 - In recognition of the time and resources involved in the grant application process, a small Merit Award will be provided to the four finalists not receiving the Signature Grant or the Nurturing Grant.

 Note: Signature Grant, Nurturing Grant and Merit Award recipients are required to expend their funding, to be paid in September 2020, within 12 months of receipt.

 - Monday 2 December 2019: eligible organisations invited to apply and application information provided.